-Moody Library Academic Support and Resources
+Moody Library

 Moody Library is a key component in the education of students at Houston Christian University.
-Built in 1968, with an addition in 1989, the Moody Library building includes not only library materials and services, but also a Learning Commons with student study spaces, and important academic student support services, such as the Tutoring Center, the Testing Center and other Student Success offices.
-A 30-workstation kiosk to check out laptops, one color and two black and white printers, and scanner are located in the Learning Commons with one printer and photocopier on the second floor.
+Built in 1968, the Moody Library building includes not only library materials and services, but also a Learning Commons on the first floor with student study spaces, and important academic student support services, such as the Tutoring Center, the Testing Center and other Student Success offices.
+A 30-workstation kiosk to check out laptops, one color and two black and white printers, and scanner are located in the Learning Commons with one printer on the second floor.
 Please note the higher cost of color printing.